Nessi-datatool/nessi/README.md

 ## License

-Nessi is free for personal use.
+nessi.dev is free for personal use.
 A paid license is required for enterprise or consulting use.
 This version is free, while future versions will require a license for all users.

 For more details, see [LICENSE](LICENSE).